Date: 2024-01-14

 Notice how the administrator dashboard only prompts you to create a new project and doesn’t display any useful information about the cluster itself.
 For example, if you select “Workloads > Pods”, it’ll inform you that your access is restricted and you are not able to list all Pods running on the cluster.
 This is role-based access control (RBAC) in action for which OpenShift provides sane defaults for unprivileged users and greatly eases the management of RBAC compared to Kubernetes where users, groups, (cluster) roles and (cluster) role bindings must be created and defined manually.

-Now log out of the developer account and switch to the kubeadmin account which has cluster-wide administrator access, using the password you noted earlier.
-In case you forgot to take note of the password, you may retrieve it with crc as follows:
+account which has cluster-wide administrator access, using the password you noted earlier.
+In case you forgot to take note of the password, you may retrieve it with crc

 crc console --credentials